HSLdevcom/pelias-data-container/README.md

 - Export three env. vars, DATA for a data folder path, SCRIPTS for data container scripts of this project and TOOLS path to the parent dir of dataloading and schema tools
 - Run the script scripts/dl-and-index.sh

+## Data deployments

+Pelias api updates are sometimes backward incompatible with old data containers.
+Builder application handles breaking changes by testing the data with development api version, and by running a single compatibility ensuring test with the production api version.
+Based on these tests, builder deploys selectively to dev and prod.
+Furthermore, setting an environment variable PROD_DEPLOY=0 prevents production deployments regardless of the tests.
+This can be useful when the current api and the new container are compatible, but perform poorly together.
+Using the switch, data can be let automatically build into dev and later be updated by manually tagging a properly compatible api and the new data container into production simultaneously.